echurchill/CityWorld/README.txt

 Bring back rural blocks
 Park benches and other furniture
 Need to fix bugs in building roofs (including those silly air conditioning units)

+v0.80
+* Include working terrain generation
+* Bridges and Tunnels now generate

+v0.7x
+* Never released due to "issues"

+v0.63
+* 1.2.3-R0.2 Happy
+* Fixed a few string and permission issues

+v0.62
+* 1.2.3 R0 Happy, since Bukkit doesn't support taller generated heights yet we are still stuck at 127, sorry

+v0.61
+* 1.1 R6 Happy
+* Clay is used instead of Iron where possible
+* Rooftop air conditioners now don't use End Portal Frames anymore

+Config option file additions
+* Global.OresInSewers (true) //put the ores into the sewer vaults
+* Global.OresInUnderworld (true) //put the ores into the underworld

 v0.60 Permissions and Config file